mitsuhiko/lucumr/2015/12/21/introducing-lektor.rst

 As you can see the list of tools available is endless.
-Unfortunately though these tools are all aimed at programmers and it's very hard to use them as a someone without programming experience.
-Worse though: many of those are clones of each other just written in different programming languages with very similar designs.
+Unfortunately though these tools are all aimed at programmers and it's very hard to use them as someone without programming experience.
+Worse though: many of them are clones of each other just written in different programming languages with very similar designs.
 There is very little innovation in that space and that's a bit unfortunate because I like the flexibility I get from frameworks like Flask at times.